Call To Book 0800 111 6290

-Cornwall has one city, Truro, an attractive and thriving place in the centre of the western part of the county.
-The city provides excellent accommodation options and plenty of attractions, including the Royal Cornwall Museum and the soaring Truro Cathedral and its three striking spires.
+Cornwall has one city, Truro, an attractive and thriving place in the heart of the county.
+This city provides plenty of attractions for those seeking the sights – from the Royal Cornwall Museum to the soaring Truro Cathedral and its three striking spires.

 Among its many museums and cultural attractions, one must-visit on holidays to Cornwall is The Eden Project in St Austell.
 Hailed as the world’s largest rainforest in captivity, you’ll revel in the architectural wonder of these carefully-constructed domes, housing everything from rock concerts in summer to ice-skating in winter.